 The Fundamental Difference

-With oral administration (tablet), finasteride is absorbed through the gastrointestinal tract and enters the blood.
-From there it distributes throughout the body, acts systemically, and lowers dihydrotestosterone (DHT) in scalp, blood, brain, and prostate.
-Application is simple with one tablet daily and has the longest clinical experience since 1997.
+The most important difference between the two dosage forms lies in how the active ingredient enters the body and acts.
+For general information on efficacy, see Finasteride: Efficacy & Clinical Studies.
+With oral administration (tablet), finasteride is absorbed through the gastrointestinal tract, enters the blood, and distributes throughout the body, where it acts systemically and lowers dihydrotestosterone (DHT) in scalp, blood, brain, and prostate.
+DHT is the main driver of androgenetic alopecia.
+Application is simple with one tablet daily, with oral finasteride having the longest clinical experience since 1997.

 Efficacy Comparison